pyblosxom/pyblosxom/docs/source/dev_architecture.rst

    a Request object

-Functions that implement this callback can return whatever they want--it doesn't affect the callback chain.
+Functions that implement this callback can return whatever they want---it doesn't affect the callback chain.

 Example of a ``cb_prepare`` function in a plugin::